 I have written a meditation guide as well as a guide to achieving mental discipline.
 They are available for download here.
 If you have further questions about how to get started, reach out to me here.

-If you’d like to schedule a free conversation with me about meditation or executive coaching, schedule 45 minutes with me here.
+If you’d like to schedule a free conversation with me about meditation or executive coaching, schedule time with me here.

 Maybe you’ll recognize the same.